blitz-innovation/HTML5-CSS3-JavaScript/README.md

 **Optional Project:** Design a Front Page for Yourself

 Many artists and professionals have their very own home page.
 Now that you've learned how to make an interface, why not make a front page of your own to boost your web presence?
-We'll learn how to actually put your website on the web in the next phase.<space><space>
+We'll learn how to actually put your website on the web in the next phase.

+&nbsp;

 ### Before We Move On: A Useful Design Spectrum